top of page

 • AI route optimization

-Now, you must be thinking, how does drayage connect America to the world?
-The US is the largest importer in the world, where 40% of goods are transported from China, auto parts come from Mexico, and machinery comes from Europe.
-More than $1 trillion in trade is conducted annually through the Port of Los Angeles, and drayage is the first step in its inland movement.
+How does drayage connect America to the world?
+The US is the largest importer globally, with 40% of goods transported from China, auto parts from Mexico, and machinery from Europe.
+Over $1 trillion in trade is conducted annually through the Port of Los Angeles, making drayage the first step in inland movement.

-The USMCA (US-Mexico-Canada Agreement) is a free trade agreement that boosted the cross-border drayage services.
-Daily, trucks are moved from Texas ports to Mexican factories.
-US ports expanded their capacity by federal investment of $21 billion under the Bipartisan Infrastructure Law, as the competition from China was increasing due to the Belt and Road Initiative.
+The USMCA (US-Mexico-Canada Agreement) has boosted cross-border drayage services, with trucks moving daily from Texas ports to Mexican factories.
+Federal investments of $21 billion under the Bipartisan Infrastructure Law have expanded US port capacity in response to increasing competition from China due to the Belt and Road Initiative.

-If your business is based in the US and you are in the logistics company, an importer, or a manufacturer, then choosing reliable drayage services is important.
-Here are some tips for you:
+If your business is based in the US and you are involved in logistics, importing, or manufacturing, choosing reliable drayage services is essential.
+Here are some tips:

-• Have a proper plan for peak seasons like the Chinese New Year.
+• Plan properly for peak seasons, such as the Chinese New Year.

-America’s economy is 25% of the global GDP, and it mostly depends on the drayage.
-These are not just trucks but are bridges for world trade.
+America’s economy accounts for 25% of global GDP and heavily relies on drayage.
+These trucks are not just vehicles; they are bridges for world trade.

-In the future, it is quite evident that green tech is going to lead.
+Looking ahead, green technology will lead the way.
 EV charging networks for ports will transform drayage.
-Autonomous vehicles and drones-assisted drayage are also on the horizon, and it is expected that US ports are targeting 20% electric drayage fleets by 2030.
+Autonomous vehicles and drone-assisted drayage are on the horizon, with US ports targeting 20% electric drayage fleets by 2030.

 Comments